 - Creating a link across the fields between Millennium Wood Park and Blagreaves Lane to open a link to Sunnydale Park would be a strategic improvement parks and footpaths.
 But there is no progress on this currently.

 - Money can always be spent on more benches both in Heatherton and throughout other green spaces.
 Perhaps this could be addressed by people and clubs donating them.

-- Improvements to the Staunton Avenue play area may receive some money from Heatherton (!!) but other council funds may be used.
+- Improvements to the Staunton Avenue play area has been achieved from other funds.

 - The footpaths beside King George V Playing Fields (KGV) and through Griffe Field Park have a number of specific drainage problems which await other funding sources rather than Heatherton S.106.

 Sunnydale Park - New Ultitrec surfacing to woodland path